DavidAnson/markdownlint/doc/Rules.md

 # Markdown heading
 ```

-Discussions of parameters are usually in paragraph form.
-What about:

 To allow specific HTML elements anywhere in Markdown content, set the
 `allowed_elements` parameter to a list of HTML element names.
-To allow
+To allow a
-a specific set of HTML elements within Markdown tables, set the
+specific set of HTML elements within Markdown tables, set the
-`table_allowed_elements` to a list of HTML element names.
+`table_allowed_elements` parameter to a list of HTML element names.
 This can be
-used to permit the use of `<br>` line breaks only within Markdown tables.
+used to permit the use of `<br>`-style line breaks only within Markdown tables.

 Rationale: Raw HTML is allowed in Markdown, but this rule is included for
 those who want their documents to only include "pure" Markdown, or for those